uavaustin/docs.uavaustin.org/guides/python/src/getting-started/installation.md

 For Linux, we'll need to build from source since the package managers currently use older Python versions.
 This might take a while.

-At the time of writing, the latest stable Python is 3.7.0.
-The installation can be adapted for newer versions.

 - Update apt.